mrapp-ke/MLRL-Boomer/doc/developer_guide/continuous_integration.md

 The CI jobs listed below are run periodically to perform different maintenance tasks, such as the automatic update of dependencies.

 - `update_github_actions.yml` checks for outdated GitHub Actions used in workflow definition files.
 In cases where any updates are necessary, a pull request with the respective changes is opened.
 If the pull request passes all {ref}`necessary checks <ci-testing>`, it is merged automatically.
 Otherwise, manual intervention is needed.
+- `update_doxyfile.yml` updates the [Doxygen](https://sourceforge.net/projects/doxygen/) configuration file, required for generating API documentations for C++ code, to stay up-to-date as new versions of this software are released.